ishirok/tldrbot/README.md

 # TLDRBot
-Telegram bot that tracks keywords on a conversation so later you can ask a summary
+Telegram bot that tracks keywords on a conversation so later you can ask for a summary

 You can use it by joining a conversation with @TLDRBot